 Julie Walters, Roald Dahl’s Marvellous Children’s Charity Patron, said: “On International Nurses Day I would like everyone to reflect on the enormous contribution that nurses are making towards the fight against COVID-19 and take a moment to say thank you.
 Many years ago, I was a nurse myself, so I know how much nurses love their jobs.
 I also know first-hand the expert care and love they can provide.
 I have been a proud patron of Roald Dahl’s Marvellous Children’s Charity since its beginnings almost thirty years ago.
 The charity provides specialist nurses and support to seriously ill children all over Britain.
 These nurses are a lifeline to the children and families they support.
 Now, more than ever, they are working to ensure the vulnerable children in their care are properly shielded, and stay safe and well.
 Every seriously ill child deserves a Roald Dahl Nurse.
 Please donate now to help them continue their vital work.”

 Logan (7) is one of the 21,000 seriously ill children supported by Roald Dahl’s Marvellous Children’s Charity.
-He has a very rare, undiagnosed genetic condition and is under a total of 14 specialist doctors.
-He has a few heart conditions (even after open heart surgery), scoliosis, hearing loss, hypermobility and a musculoskeletal disorder to name a few but as his mum, Sophie says, “the list is a bit lengthy to carry on.”
+He has a very rare genetic condition and is under a total of 14 specialist doctors.
 Logan is cared for by Roald Dahl Specialist Rare Disease Nurse, Sarah, who is based at Birmingham Children’s Hospital.

 Logan’s mum Sophie says: “I can’t put into words how much it means to us having our Roald Dahl Nurse, Sarah.
 It’s really difficult as a parent to deal with so much and your child can get lost in the system.
 Before we had Sarah, I was struggling, and I thought no one was listening to me.
 She keeps us afloat when we were sinking – she keeps us going.”

-Louise Griew, Roald Dahl’s Marvellous Children’s Charity CEO said: “Like all small charities, we are in unprecedented times right now.
+Louise Griew, Roald Dahl’s Marvellous Children’s Charity Chief Executive said: “Like all small charities, we are in unprecedented times right now.
 Our income has been severely impacted while the needs of the seriously ill children cared for by our wonderful Roald Dahl Specialist Nurses have increased significantly.
 We believe every seriously ill child deserves a Roald Dahl Nurse and we want to raise as much as possible so we can increase the number of children we reach.
-I would urge everyone to donate to our nurses appeal so our nurses can continue to do their vital work within the NHS during this challenging time and so that we can provide more seriously ill children with a Roald Dahl Nurse.”
+I would urge everyone to donate to our nurses appeal.”